sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### Modularization

-The process we aim to take for sbt 1.0 is to disassemble sbt into small modules.
+The process we aim to take for sbt 1.0 is to disassemble sbt into smaller modules and layers.
 To be clear sbt 0.13's codebase already does consists of numerous subprojects.

-Modules are more course-grained sets of subproject(s) that can be used independently.
+Layers are more course-grained sets of subproject(s) that can be used independently.
-Another purpose of the modules is to distinguish between public API and internal implementation.
+Another purpose of the modularization is to distinguish between public API and internal implementation.
 Reducing the surface area of the sbt code base have several benefits:

 - It makes it easier for the build users and the plugin authors to learn the APIs.
 - It makes it easier for us to maintain binary and semantic compatibilities.
 - It encourages the reuse of the modules.

-The following is a conceptual diagram of the modules:
+The following is a conceptual diagram of the layers:

 ![Module diagram](files/module-diagram.png)